RIT-Environmental-Genomics/PrimerDesign/primerdesign_cl.md

 ```
 module load primer3
 ```
-We are going to run Primer3 on an example file that I included in the tar you downloaded called "example.txt".
+We are going to run Primer3 on an example file that I included in the tarball you downloaded called "example.txt".

-Find this file in the tar.
+Find this file in the tarball.
 Remember, that you need to extract the files from it first using the <code>tar</code> command.

 What is in "example.txt"?
 If you need help interpreting the lines, see the primer3 documentation here: https://primer3.org/manual.html